GowthamDavid/Python/README.md

 ## Features

-##### > Face Detection: Uses OpenCV's deep learning-based face detector to locate faces in images or video frames.
+#### > Face Detection: Uses OpenCV's deep learning-based face detector to locate faces in images or video frames.
-##### > Age and Gender Prediction: Utilizes pre-trained models to predict the age and gender of detected faces.
+#### > Age and Gender Prediction: Utilizes pre-trained models to predict the age and gender of detected faces.
-##### > Face Encoding and Recognition: Employs the face_recognition library to generate face encodings and recognize if a face has been seen before.
+#### > Face Encoding and Recognition: Employs the face_recognition library to generate face encodings and recognize if a face has been seen before.
-##### > Database Integration: Connects to a MySQL database to store and update face detection data.
+#### > Database Integration: Connects to a MySQL database to store and update face detection data.
-##### > Real-Time Processing: Capable of processing video streams in real-time to continuously detect and recognize faces.
+#### > Real-Time Processing: Capable of processing video streams in real-time to continuously detect and recognize faces.

+## Prerequisites

+#### Python 3.x
+OpenCV
+face_recognition
+mysql-connector-python
+A MySQL server with a database named presenting